SMART Health Check-in

 Verifier Generate the Request

 Same as same-device: transaction created, ephemeral key pair generated.
-The difference is that no redirect_uri is needed because the source app will not navigate back to the kiosk.
+The difference is that no continuation redirect_uri is stored for the response endpoint because the source app will not navigate back to the kiosk.

 Shim Display QR Code